 Statement of Human and Animal Rights and Informed Consent

 Any investigations involving humans and animals should be approved by the Institutional Review Board and Animal Care Committee, respectively, of the institution at which the study took place.
 ACC will not consider any studies involving humans or animals without appropriate approval.
 Informed consent should be obtained, unless waived by the institutional review board, from patients who participated in clinical investigations.
-Human subjects should not be identifiable, such that patients' names, initials, hospital numbers, dates of birth, or other protected healthcare information should not be disclosed.
+Human subjects' names, initials, hospital, dates of birth or other personal or identifying information should not be used.
+Images of human subjects should not be used unless the information is essential for scientific purposes and explicit permission has been given as part of the consent.
+Even where consent has been given, identifying details should be omitted if they are not essential.
+If identifying characteristics are altered to protect anonymity, authors should provide assurances that such alterations do not distort scientific meaning.
+Formal consents are not required for the use of entirely anonymized images from which the individual cannot be identified- for example, x-rays, ultrasound images, pathology slides or laparoscopic images, provided that these do not contain any identifying marks and are not accompanied by text that might identify the individual concerned.
+If consent has not been obtained, it is generally not sufficient to anonymize a photograph simply by using eye bars or blurring the face of the individual concerned.
 If experiments involve animals, the research should be based on national or institutional guidelines for animal care and use.
 Original articles submitted to ACC that address any investigation involving humans and animals should include a description about whether the study was conducted with approval of the institutional review board (with or without patient informed consent) and animal care committee, respectively, of the institution at which the study was conducted.
 ACC may also request an approval by the institutional review board or animal care committee for other types of articles when necessary.
 The content of each article is the responsibility of the authors and not of ACC.

 Registration of Clinical Trial Research